kenjinc/institutional-ingredient-repurposing/scripts/cleaning-script.md

     ## Warning in mask$eval_all_mutate(quo): NAs introduced by coercion

+- unit conversions

-- in addition, for the two participating sites in the UK (i.e., university of bristol and university of reading), we will need to perform conversions for the provided cost and weight values, transforming them from costs represented in pound sterlings to costs represented in USD and from weights represented in kilograms to weights represented in pounds
+in addition, for the two participating sites in the UK (i.e., university of bristol and university of reading), we will need to perform conversions for the provided cost and weight values, transforming them from costs represented in pound sterlings to costs represented in USD and from weights represented in kilograms to weights represented in pounds

 to accomplish this, we’ll perform a conditional mutate that applies conversion factors of 2.205 (4sf) and 1.27 (3sf) to weight and cost